Program Site: University of Georgia study center, a few minutes walk from the center of Cortona in Tuscany.

-The UGA Cortona program welcomes about 100 students per semester, and offers the opportunity to combine an intensive period of studio and classroom work with the normal lifestyle and culture of a typical Italian community.
-Because this intensive program lasts only 13 weeks, students have ample time to travel before the program begins and/or after it has ended.
+The UGA Cortona program welcomes about 50 students per semester, and offers the opportunity to combine an intensive period of studio and classroom work with the normal lifestyle and culture of a typical Italian community.

 Academics: Courses are taught in English by American and local professors.
 Students may choose from art history, ceramics, drawing, Italian language, painting, photography, printmaking and sculpture.
 UGA also offers courses in areas such as landscape architecture, papermaking and bookmaking; interested students may take these courses but will not be awarded USC credit.

 In addition to intensive studio and classroom work, mandatory field trips take place each Saturday to cities throughout the region such as Assisi, Siena, and Perugia.
 These destinations contain important historical masterpieces and provide students the opportunity to see contemporary art, visit working artists, and experience international exhibitions.